neontribe/my-best-life/README.md

 ### Global styles

-The MBL app uses styled components with each component consisting of their own set and a global default theme with set variables such as colour scheme, font sizes and gutter sizes which are held separately and acessed globally.
-This provides conistency and allows each component to reference these variables in ./src/Theme.ts.
+The MBL app uses styled components with each component consisting of their own set and a global default theme with set variables such as colour scheme, font sizes and gutter sizes which are held separately and accessed globally.
+This provides consistency and allows each component to reference these variables in ./src/Theme.ts.

 ### App Wrapper